ChathurikaA/MDKnapsack/README.md

    siz_of_the_intial_population argument sets the initial population size to the given value.
 The default population size is 4.

- * To run the **Simulated Annealing** based implementation: Go to ExecutableJarFiles directly and run the following command.
+ * **To run the *Simulated Annealing* based implementation: Go to ExecutableJarFiles directly and run the following command.**
  ```
   java -jar SimulatedAnnealingMKP.jar
   ```
- This will read the data from the file **data.pref** in the project directly and out put the result to **resultOfSimulatedAnnealiing.preff** file.
+ This will read the data from the file **data.pref** in the project directly and out put the result to the **resultOfSimulatedAnnealiing.preff** file.

  ```
   java -jar SimulatedAnnealingMKP.jar <file_path>
   ```
-  This will read the data from the file specified in the file_path and out put the result to **resultOfSimulatedAnnealiing.pref** file.
+  This will read the data from the file specified in the file_path and out put the result to the **resultOfSimulatedAnnealiing.pref** file.
   ```
     java -jar SimulatedAnnealingMKP.jar <file_path> <initial_temperature_value>